jfarmer/adjacent-sessions/2020-09-02-Wednesday-flashing-text/README.md

 ## Flashing Text

 See `index.html` for all the code.
+See <https://adjacent-session-2020-09-02.surge.sh> for a live version of the site.

 We use two CSS features to make text flash: